 Is Iron Supplementation Contraindicative for Cancer Patients?

 The common occurrence of anemia in cancer patients may be associated with several complications.
 Typical symptoms are pallor (pale-colored skin), cold skin, weakness and fatigue, reduced physical fitness, brittle nails, impairment of cognitive functions, headaches, insomnia, restless legs syndrome, depression, loss of libido, and more.
 Regardless of the possibility of the cancer robbing the patient’s iron stores, the anemia must be treated.
 Many doctors recommend oral ferrous sulfate, available over-the-counter or via prescription.
 This form is difficult to digest and absorb and can commonly lead to constipation.
-We recommend a whole-food form.
+We recommend the best absorbing food form – Reacted Iron.

 Artemisinin (sweet wormwood, artemisinin annua) is natural herb that gained much of its fame in the treatment of malaria.
 It contains a chemical compound that reacts with iron to form free radicals which have also been shown to kill cancer cells.
 Cancer cells require and uptake a large amount of iron to proliferate making them more susceptible to the cytotoxic effect of artemisinin than normal cells.
 Cancer cells express a large concentration of cell surface transferrin receptors that facilitate uptake of blood iron.
 By tagging artemisinin to transferrin, artemisinin could be selectively picked up and concentrated by cancer cells.
 Futhermore, both artemisinin and iron would be transported into the cell in one package.
 Once an artemisinin and iron enter the cell, the formation of free radicals kills the cancer cell.
 The authors of one study (3) have found that artemisinin-tagged transferrin is highly selective and potent in killing cancer cells.
 Thus, artemisinin and artemisinin-tagged iron-carrying compounds could be developed into powerful anticancer drugs.